-|LUMI’s computing power is equivalent to the combined performance of 600,000 of the latest MacBook Pro computers.
-These would form a 9.3-kilometer tower.
+|LUMI’s computing power is equivalent to the combined performance of 1.5 million of the latest laptop computers.
+These would form over 23-kilometer-high tower.

 Used technologies: The supercomputer achieves its high performance with a large number of nodes with accelerators (GPUs).
-In addition, the system is complemented by a CPU only partition, IaaS cloud services, and a large object storage solution.
+In addition, the system is complemented by a CPU-only partition, IaaS cloud services, and a large object storage solution.